-When no degree can be awarded after the assessment of the graduation project, the degree certificate is signed at the appropriate time by the graduation professor and the Programme Director.
-The successful candidate signs the degree certificate after he has received it from the Education Affairs Office.
+When no degree can be awarded after the assessment of the graduation project, the degree certificate is signed at the appropriate time by the chairmen of the Examination Board and the graduation professor.
+The successful candidate signs the degree certificate after he has received it from BOZ.